-- Any information or material affixed to the stalls must be removable and secured in such a way as to not cause damage.
-EVENT SPONSOR is responsible for removal of all materials at the completion of the show/event.
+- Any information or material affixed to the stalls MUST be removable and secured in such a way as to not cause damage.
+EVENT SPONSOR is responsible for removal of all materials at the completion of the show/event and any damage.

 HEALTH AND SAFETY RULES

 - Call 911 immediately in the event of an emergency.Other emergency contact information may be posted at/near the Office.The Horse Park should be made aware of any accident or injury requiring emergency medical treatment as soon as practical after qualified medical assistance is contacted.